 Biography

-Christina Sunardi is an associate professor in the Ethnomusicology program in the School of Music at the University of Washington, where she has been teaching since 2008.
+Christina Sunardi is a professor in the Ethnomusicology program in the School of Music at the University of Washington, where she has been teaching since 2008.
 Her interests include performance, identity, spirituality and ethnography in Indonesia.
 Her work focuses in particular on the articulation of gender through music, dance, and theater in the cultural region of east Java.
+Since 2020 she has served as the Chair of the Department of Dance.

-Her publications include articles in Bijdragen Tot de Taal-, Land en Volkenkunde, Asian Music, and Ethnomusicology, as well as reviews in the Journal of Folklore Research Reviews, American Journal of Islamic Social Sciences, and Indonesia.
+Her publications include articles in Bijdragen Tot de Taal-, Land en Volkenkunde, Asian Music, Asian Theatre Journal, and Ethnomusicology, as well as reviews in the Journal of Folklore Research Reviews, American Journal of Islamic Social Sciences, and Indonesia.
 Dr. Sunardi has been studying and performing Javanese arts since 1997 in Indonesia and the United States, earning her Ph.D. in music from the University of California, Berkeley in 2007.
-Her book about the negotiation of gender and tradition through dance and music in east Java was published by the University of Illinois Press in 2015.
+She has written two books about the negotiation of gender through performing arts in east Java, Stunning Males and Powerful Females: Gender and Tradition in East Javanese Dance (University of Illinois Press, 2015) and Fashioning Femininities, Making Masculinities: Gender, Performance and Lived Experience in Java, Indonesia (Lived Places Publishing, 2024).

 Research